Table of Contents

 Being obese is associated with an increased risk for obesity-related comorbidities and has an increased rate of overall mortality.
 Due to the broad nature of the comorbidities, it is best to break them down by organ system and by risk factors.

-- Cardio: There is an increased risk for cardiac disease related to coronary artery disease, essential hypertension, cardiomyopathy, and ventricular hypertrophy.
-There is a two-fold increase in the risk for heart failure.
+Cardio: There is an increased risk for cardiac disease related to coronary artery disease, essential hypertension, cardiomyopathy, and ventricular hypertrophy.
+There is a two-fold increase in the risk of heart failure.

-- Skin and extremities: Due to poor hygiene, there is an increased risk of infection and cellulitis due to poor circulation, and metabolic changes can lead to acanthosis nigricans.
+Skin and extremities: If poor hygiene is present, there is an increased risk of infection and cellulitis due to poor circulation, and metabolic changes can lead to acanthosis nigricans.
 Lymphadenopathy and varicose veins are also more common.

 Risk Factors of Obesity